BMW Timing Chain Diagnosis & Repair

 In certain cases, the damage to the mechanical parts in the engine may be minimal so all we may have to do will be to change the timing chain with a little servicing.
 However, other cases come with a massive engine damage that may require a complete overhaul of your BMW engine.
 Generally, considering the location of the timing chain, replacing the chain often entails the replacement/servicing of other connected mechanical components.
 These components usually include the tensioner, the water pump, cam seals and plastic guide rails.

-However, you shouldn’t wait until your timing chain is broken before you fix it.
-It’s recommended that once your car has hit a mileage of 40,000 to 100,000 you should have your timing belt replaced.
+However, you shouldn’t wait until your timing chain breaks before you fix it.
+Best practice recommends that once your car has hit a mileage of 40,000 to 100,000 you should have your timing belt replaced.
 Also, regular maintenance checks and service can be the difference between a towed car and a good running vehicle.
 The more miles clocked without servicing, the more susceptible your timing chain is to breaking.
 Remember, the slightest disruption to your timing chain could affect your entire car engine.